-KRISTALLE is a buyer of fine mineral and gold specimens.
+KRISTALLE is a buyer of museum quality crystallized mineral and gold specimens.
 We are interested in buying entire mineral collections or individual specimens.
 Antiquarian books and instruments are also of interest.

 What is a Mineral??

 A mineral is a naturally occurring, inorganic solid with a definite chemical composition and a crystalline structure formed by geological processes.
 A rock is an aggregate of one or more minerals whereas a rock may also include organic remains and mineraloids.
 Some rocks are predominantly composed of just one mineral.

 These are ROCKS

 We are NOT interested in rocks, polished pieces, carvings and the like – we ONLY buy high quality crystallized specimens for collectors and museums.